microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ## 3. Tools and Abilities
 ---------------------------------------
-Below is the list of the various tools and abilities you can expect to work with as a developer using the Microshare® Platform:
+Below is the list of the various tools and abilities you can expect to work with as a developer using the Microshare® platform:

 ### A. Device Cluster

-Device Clusters give you the ability to group data from sensors together.
+Device clusters give you the ability to group data from sensors together.
 This is most useful for sensors in the same area.
 You can add devices to the cluster either through the Deploy M app or via the Microshare® platform (refer to the [Device Clusters Page](/docs/2/technical/microshare-platform/device-cluster-guide/)).
-You can view the cluster data in the Dashboard.
+You can view the cluster data in the dashboard.

 ### B. Views